OndrejValla/Z-V-GALLERY/README.md

 Card number: 4242 4242 4242 4242
 Use any expiration date (month/year) in the future and any CVC code.

+or

+4000 0025 0000 3155
+Use any expiration date (month/year) in the future and any CVC code.

 Thank You for understanding, Enjoy!

 ---